mmisono/vatic/DEVELOPERS.md

 want to change protocols to how workers are paid and quality control is done.

 vatic_tracking is a tracking framework meant to interact with vatic.
-It provides an api that is called by our fork of vatic and is meant to be easily extensible with tracking algorithms in a variety of languages.
+It provides an API that is called by our fork of vatic and is meant to be easily extensible with tracking algorithms in a variety of languages.

 Front end
 ---------

-All of the front end code is located in javascript files in vatic/public.
+All of the front end code is located in JavaScript files in vatic/public.
 There is an HTML file whose only purpose is to call load the scripts.
 The files and their purposes are described here:

-**bootstrap.js**: This script is incharge of bootstrapping the interface.
+**bootstrap.js**: This script is in charge of bootstrapping the interface.
 It starts up the loading screen and starts preloading the frames from the video.
-You can most likely ignore this file when making changes to the interface, but it might be useful to see how things get lauched.
+You can most likely ignore this file when making changes to the interface, but it might be useful to see how things get launched.

 **job.js**: This defines a class that stores all of the metadata for a job.
 You will